-Does Fundations® include high frequency word (HFW, trick word) instruction?
+Does Fundations[®] include high frequency word (HFW, trick word) instruction?

-Phonetically irregular high frequency words and high frequency words with regular sound and spelling patterns not yet introduced in the curriculum are taught as words to be memorized.
-These sight words (called Trick Words in Fundations) are taught separately from the phonetically regular words.
-High frequency irregular sight words are taught for memorization as they do not follow regular letter-sound correspondences.
-High frequency words with regular patterns yet unlearned are taught because their memorization allows a student access to connected text in advance of learning the phonics principles otherwise necessary for decoding them (Ehri, 2014), and because they appear so often in text that learning to read them by sight will increase children's reading fluency (Joseph, Nation, & Liversedge, 2013).
+Phonetically irregular high frequency words and high frequency words with regular sound and spelling patterns not yet introduced in the curriculum are called trick words.
+Trick words are not tapped out and are taught separately from phonetically regular words.
+Irregular high frequency words are taught for quick recognition as they do not follow regular letter-sound correspondences.
+High frequency words with regular patterns not yet learned are taught because they allow a student access to connected text in advance of learning the phonics principles otherwise necessary for decoding them (Ehri, 2014), and because they appear so often in text that learning to read them by sight will increase children's reading fluency (Joseph, Nation, & Liversedge, 2013).

-Starting in Unit 3, several trick words are introduced in each Unit in a set sequence within the Teach Trick Words activity and learned for quick and automatic recognition.
+Starting in Unit 3, several trick words are introduced in each Unit in a set sequence within the Teach Trick Words activity.
+The teacher reminds students these words have parts that are "tricky," so they cannot be tapped out.
+Then, the teacher identifies any phonetic part(s) of the words the students have already learned.
+The teacher also points out (by naming the letters), the "tricky" part, explaining it is what they will need to remember.
 Words with overlapping spelling patterns are introduced together (e.g. to, into), and words are always introduced within the context of a sentence to promote automatic and fluent reading, and to aid in defining the word when necessary.
 Students have repeated opportunities for practice during the Trick Word Practice activity, which also provides practice within the context of sentences.
-Automatic recognition of Level K Trick Words, combined with students' emerging phonetic knowledge, will provide mastery of 25/25 of the most common words and 75% of the first 50 words on both the Fry and American Heritage word frequency lists (Fry & Kress, 2006; Caroll, Davies, & Richmond, 1971).
+Automatic recognition of Level K Trick Words, combined with students' emerging phonetic knowledge, will provide mastery of 25/25 of the most common words and 75% of the first 50 words on both the Fry and American Heritage word frequency lists (Fry & Kress, 2006; Carroll, Davies, & Richman, 1971).

 The Home Support Pack K provides activities to focus on phonics & word study; accuracy, automaticity, & fluency; and high frequency word study.
-The PLC also provides resources to support these skills in the classroom.
+The online Learning Community also provides resources to support these skills in the classroom.